Karinemoreira/mentor-search/README.md

-# Mentor Search
+# Mentor Search🔎
 A project to help the search for mentors and students.
-Feel free to collaborate <3 Hacktoberfest enabled.
+Feel free to collaborate 💖 Hacktoberfest enabled.

-Enjoy!
+Enjoy! 👩🏼‍💻👨🏼‍💻

 ## Project setup
 ```